Numbers in Python

 2.5 + 2j

-Python offers a few built-in functions that let us convert numbers explicitly from one type to another.
+There are a few built-in Python functions that let us convert numbers explicitly from one type to another.
 This process is called coercion.
 The conversion of one type of number to another becomes essential when performing certain operations that require parameters of the same type.
 For example, programmers may need to perform mathematical operations like addition and subtraction between values of different number types such as integer and float.

 We can use the following built-in functions to convert one number type into another: